SergiusTheBest/plog/README.md

 Also `Record` has a number of overloaded stream output operators to construct a log message.

 ##Logger
+`Logger` is a center object of the whole logging system.
+It is a singleton and thus it forms a known single entry point for configuration and processing log data. `Logger` can act as `Appender` for another `Logger`.
+Also there can be several independent loggers that are parameterized by an integer instance number.
+The default instance is 0.

 ##Formatter
 `Formatter` is responsible for formatting data from `Record` into various string representations (in theory binary forms can be used too).
 There is no base class for formatters, they are implemented as classes with static functions `format` and `header`.
 Plog has TXT, CSV and FuncMessage formatters.